2020 Accredited Online Systems Engineering Degrees

 Online bachelor's degrees in systems engineering teach students the skills they need to analyze various systems—whether they be production systems, technology systems, or societal systems—and apply engineering concepts to them.
 While earning their bachelor's degree in systems engineering, students will take such classes as Engineering Experiment Design, Simulation Modeling and Analysis, Systems Engineering Concepts, and Human System Interface.
 A capstone project may also be required.

 Upon completing systems engineering bachelor's degree programs, graduates may find work in a variety of settings such as construction, homeland security, manufacturing facilities, and the automotive industry.
 The field of systems engineering is diverse and there are many opportunities open to those who have a degree in this field.
-Students enrolled in a systems engineering program can expect to complete as many as 133 credit hours of study, and this type of program tend to involve a few more classes than the typical bachelor's program.
+Students enrolled in a systems engineering program can expect to complete as many as 133 credit hours of study, and this type of program tends to involve a few more classes than the typical bachelor's program.
 Tuition will likely run more than $10,000, but less than $20,000, but this can vary greatly depending on the school.

 For those seeking to attain the highest possible level of education in their field, an online doctoral degree in systems engineering may be a good option.
 Students enrolled in an online doctoral program will spend three or more years completing standard coursework as well as research and a dissertation.
 Classes that participants may be enrolled in include Electrical Power Engineering, Advanced IT Project Management, Systems Theory, Simulation Models for Operations Analysis, and Cybersecurity for Systems Engineers.
 Total coursework requirements vary between 30-60 graduate credits.
 Upon completing the program, graduates may be prepared for advanced positions within in the field.
 Examples of the types of fields that doctorate holders can work in include government, environmental agencies, and the automotive industry, as well as in research and teaching at the university level.